secondRZ/swe-interview/topics/cs-details.md

   * An example is an** **`Animal` class having a method `Move()` since all animals move, but the `Human` class having a different implementation of that method than the `Jaguar` class. \(Bipedal, slower speed, etc.\).
 * An object of a certain type will accept instantiation of children of its class as well.
 So `Polygon myShape = new Square();` will work, same if you want an array of polygons and put a square inside.
 When you mix this with virtual methods, you get the real magic of polymorphism.
 Now I can have `myShape.GetArea()`, and it will call the right method for it's specific type, but it will also fit in places that are expect a `Polygon` specifically.
 The rest of the code base only ever has to deal with the `Polygon` class, and the virtual methods will take care of the rest.
 * Here is the process for making your code polymorphic:
+* 1. Go through the user stories. **Every **noun and verb should have its own base class.
+This should help you stick to **SRP**.
-* 1. Give the base class should have **every method and property/state** that can be called on the subclasses, even if the implementation is different for each subclass.
+  2. Give the base classes **every method and property/state** that can be called on the subclasses, even if the implementation is different for each subclass, and even if the subclasses don't obviously need that method or property.
+This keeps you close to **L** in SOLID \(Liskov substitution \(a subclass should be substitutable with its base class\)\).
+The little harm it does in creating a more bloated object that may not need each method/property is made up for 10 fold in the extra code you don't have to write using polymorphism \(only using the base classes throughout the program\).
 The implementation of each method should be what you imagine a generic instance of this class to look like.
      1. Type:
         1. Should only ever be accessed within the class itself, not even in the children? **Field**
            1. Different values for each instance?
 Initialized in the constructor.
 E.g: `int _score;`